wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/vs-storage-cloud-services-getting-started-blobs.md

         using System.Threading.Tasks;
         using LogLevel = Microsoft.Framework.Logging.LogLevel;

-2. Get a `CloudStorageAccount` object that represent your storage account information.
+2. Get a **CloudStorageAccount** object that represents your storage account information.
 Use the following code to get the your storage connection string and storage account information from the Azure service configuration.

         CloudStorageAccount storageAccount = CloudStorageAccount.Parse(
         CloudConfigurationManager.GetSetting("<storage account name>_AzureStorageConnectionString"));

-3. Get a `CloudBlobClient` object to reference an existing container in your storage account.
+3. Get a **CloudBlobClient** object to reference an existing container in your storage account.

 		// Create a blob client.
 		CloudBlobClient blobClient = storageAccount.CreateCloudBlobClient();

-4. Get a `CloudBlobContainer` object to reference a specific blob container.
+4. Get a **CloudBlobContainer** object to reference a specific blob container.

         // Get a reference to a container named “mycontainer.”
         CloudBlobContainer container = blobClient.GetContainerReference("mycontainer");

 > [AZURE.NOTE] Use all of the code shown in the previous procedure in front of the code shown in the following sections.

-##Create a container in code
+## Create a container in code

-**NOTE:** Some APIs that perform calls out to Azure storage in ASP.NET are asynchronous.
-See [Asynchronous Programming with Async and Await](http://msdn.microsoft.com/zh-cn/library/hh191443.aspx) for more information.
-The code below assumes that your are using async programming methods.
+> [AZURE.NOTE] Some APIs that perform calls out to Azure Storage in ASP.NET are asynchronous.
+See [Asynchronous programming with Async and Await](http://msdn.microsoft.com/zh-cn/library/hh191443.aspx) for more information.
+The code in the following example assumes that you are using async programming methods.

-To create a container in your storage account, all you need to do is add a call to `CreateIfNotExistsAsync` as in the following code:
+To create a container in your storage account, all you need to do is add a call to **CreateIfNotExistsAsync** as in the following code:

 	// Get a reference to a CloudBlobContainer with the variable name 'container'
     // as described in the "Access blob containers in code" section.